dalemusser/spot-python-dev-environ/README.md

 The path to python3.7 is needed to create virtual environments based on that python.

-## Install Virtual Environemnt Software for Python
+## Install Virtual Environment Software for Python

 There are multiple ways to do python virtual environments.
 The Boston Dynamics documentation (<https://dev.bostondynamics.com/docs/python/quickstart>) uses *virtualenv*. *venv* is another alternative that is usually part of the standard python library.
 This documentation uses *virtualenv*.